woleet/woleet-backendkit/README.md

 - key=<PATH_TO_CERTIFICATE_KEY> path to your certificate's key.
 - identityURL=<YOUR-DOMAIN> (in order to match with "https://<YOUR-DOMAIN>/identity").
 - signaturePort=<SIGNATURE_PORT> (optional), useful if you want to expose the "/signature" endpoint on an other port.
+- defaultPort=<IDENTITY_PORT> (optional, default: 443), expose the "/identity" endpoint on an specific port.
 - "--regen-token" (optional),force a new token generation.
 - "--regen-wif"(optional), force a new private key generation.